CasperDash/casper-storage/document/01-casper-storage-design.md

 - `keyType` which is either secp256k1 or ed25519
 - `IHDWallet` presents a hierarchical deterministic wallet (BIP32 / SLIP10)
 - `ILegacyWallet` presents for a legacy wallet, which works with a specific private key
-- `IWallet` presents for a basic wallet which provide common methods for both legacy and HD wallet
+- `IWallet` presents a basic wallet which provides common methods for both legacy and HD wallet
   - `getPrivateKey()`
   - `getPublicKey()`
   - `getPublicAddress()`